raisazf/Mod12_A1_v2/README.md

 The package file is quite large, so I had to upload it to Google Drive: https://drive.google.com/file/d/1Nu7hrjQeFBp3mHb-k5jOcz_ax1fTNPPx/view?usp=sharing

+Make sure that the space is well lit, otherwise hand tracking will be difficult.

 Info from the REASME file